Louise Reichardt

 Louise Reichardt or Luise Reichardt (11 April 1779 – 17 November 1826) was a German composer and choral conductor.
 Her German songs, or Lieder, were written in an accessible style akin to folk music and were popular.
 Louise Reichard was known for composing in the style of “romantic songs,” which are based on poetic settings.
 Additionally, she was influential in the musical life of Hamburg, Germany, where she lived from 1809.

 Biography

 Early life

 She was born in Berlin.
 She was the daughter of composers Juliane Reichardt (1752–1783) and Johann Friedrich Reichardt (1752–1814) and the granddaughter of Franz Benda (1709–1786).
 Her grandfather and father were, respectively, Konzertmeister and Kapellmeister at the court of Frederick the Great.
 After Juliane Reichardt died when Louise was only four years old, the family moved from Berlin to Halle.
 Louise Reichardt took music lessons from her father, and in 1800 four of her songs were published in a collection of his songs.
 The Reichardt family entertained literary figures such as Goethe, Ludwig Tieck, Novalis, Clemens Brentano, and Phillip Ludwig Achim von Arnim.
 She befriended many of these literary figures, and would later use von Arnim's poetry in a collection of twelve songs.
+She also assisted in writing music for a large collection of 380 volumes, called The Hebbe Collection.
+It comprises 890 titles worth of piano music that many composers, including Reichardt, contributed to.
+Wolfgang Amadeus Mozart and Ludwig van Beethoven also contributed greatly to the collection.